gapotchenko/Turbo-CocoR/Examples/C#/01. Calc/README.md

 ```

 If you want to play with the grammar, you can modify the `.atg` or a `.frame` file.
-To produce updated scanner and parser files run the following command:
+Then run the following command to produce the updated scanner and parser files:

 ```
 > turbo-coco Calc.atg